SafiaNassiri/What-Remains-in-Sleep/README.md

 ## License

-This game is a student/personal project.
-Not for commercial use unless stated otherwise.
+This is a **personal/student project** and is **not for commercial use** unless otherwise stated.
+Asset sources are credited above and remain the property of their original creators.

 ---